Special Needs Trusts Pros, Cons, and FAQs

 The trustee should be someone who is very responsible and who will be devoted to the beneficiary.
 This is often a relative, although it can be a professional fiduciary or “professional trustee” if no family member is available.
 This is a very complicated question that you must discuss with your attorney who understands these types of trusts.

-If you create a trust for the benefit of your child, money remaining in the trust goes to individuals you pick.
+If you create a trust for the benefit of your child, money remaining in the trust goes to the beneficiaries you select.
 It is up to you.
 Alternatively, remaining assets can go to your favorite charity, surviving grandchildren, etc.

 That is correct.
 When parents establish a third-party trust for the benefit of a child with a disability, which is most typical, the state does not get its money back.